How to Design Your Home Office on a Budget

 Want an even cheaper option?
 Go to a resale/thrift outlet such as Habitat for Humanity (a registered charity) and pick up a used interior door.
 Refinish it if you like and prop it over two filing cabinets of the right height for you to sit and work comfortably.

 While we would all love to have a paperless office, the reality is that most businesses still have to deal with printed documents.
 A proper office design demands places to store files, but even small filing cabinets, such as two drawer units, are hundreds of dollars new.
 Stretch your office furniture dollar by buying used filing cabinets at places such as surplus stores, auctions, through the classifieds in your local paper or online.

 How to Save Money - Go cardboard.
 Office supply stores such as Staples offer storage boxes designed to store hanging files for less than ten dollars each.
 Or choose a “Bankers Box,” made of corrugated fibreboard and steel.
 They’re strong and stackable, and a two-pack costs less than $100.

 3) Office Chair

 If you spend all day in front of a computer, don't skimp on the monitor - your eyes will thank you.
 Get a quality 24" or larger unit.
-If you have a laptop or Microsoft Surface for mobile use you can plug it into the larger monitor when in your office.
-If you save documents locally make sure you have a backup system in place - either to cloud storage or to an external disk or usb flash drive.
+If you have a laptop or Microsoft Surface for mobile use, you can plug it into the larger monitor when in your office.
+If you save documents locally make sure you have a backup system in place.
+Cloud storage, an external disk, or USB flash drive are good options.

 5) Computer Software